getsentry/security-socket-firewall/README.md

 - A GCP project with billing enabled
 - Two Terraform service accounts — a write **apply** SA (`terraformer`) and a read-only **plan** SA (`terraformer_plan`) — bootstrapped as described below
+  - For sentry internal use, theses are created and managed in [security-as-code](https://github.com/getsentry/security-as-code)
-- Workload Identity Federation configured for the GitHub repo if you use the CI workflows (`WIF_PROVIDER`, `WIF_APPLY_SERVICE_ACCOUNT`, `WIF_PLAN_SERVICE_ACCOUNT`)
+- Workload Identity Federation configured for the GitHub repo (`WIF_PROVIDER`, `WIF_APPLY_SERVICE_ACCOUNT`, `WIF_PLAN_SERVICE_ACCOUNT`)
+  - For sentry internal use, theses are created and managed in [security-as-code](https://github.com/getsentry/security-as-code)

 No VPC peering, bastion, or IAP tunnel is required.
-The private control plane is reached over **fleet Connect Gateway**, so `terraform apply` and `kubectl` work from a local machine or a GitHub-hosted runner once the SA is authenticated (`gcloud auth application-default login` locally, or WIF in CI).
+The private control plane is reached over **fleet Connect Gateway**, so `terraform apply` and `kubectl` work from a local machine or a GitHub-hosted runner once the SA is authenticated.

 ### Bootstrap IAM